 49ers look to break single-game attendance record this weekend

 49ers enter the weekend tied for third in Big West standings

 Long Beach State soccer has developed into a national contender under the direction of 11th-year head coach Mauricio Ingrassia.
-After the program was reinstated in 1998, the 49ers did not have a winning season until Ingrassia took the reigns.
+After the program was reinstated in 1998, The Beach did not have a winning season until Ingrassia took the reigns.
 Since his first year in 2004, LBSU has won either a Big West regular season or tournament title five times, made four NCAA Tournament appearances and set the school record for wins three times.

 Ingrassia has compiled an impressive 116-69-20 overall record in his 10 years at the helm.
 He has led the 49ers to a Big West title in five of the last eight years, and during that span, LBSU has posted a 37-21-6 mark (.625) in conference play.

 Last season, Long Beach State went 8-7-3 with a roster that featured 12 true freshmen, seven of whom earned multiple starts.
 The Beach picked up big wins at No. 23 Texas Tech and against 11th-ranked BYU.
 Mimi Rangel was tabbed the Big West Freshman of the Year, while she was also a first-team all-conference selection.
 Taylor Nelson joined Rangel on the All-Big West First Team, and Elizabeth Lyons garnered second-team recognition.
 In addition, Rangel and Mimi Akaogi were named to Big West All-Freshman Team.